silogen/docs/docs/quick-start-guides/airman-quick-start.md

 This guide assumes you have access to an installed SiloGen platform.
 To assist you with onboarding, the following configurations have already been created during the installation process:

-- A platform admin user has been created.
+- Platform admin users have already been created for your organization as part of the installation process.
+These are named devuser@domain and silogen-admin.
 The platform admin user can manage the SiloGen platform and onboard more users.
 - A project with a default resource quota has been created.
 - An organization entity has been created.
 - A compute cluster has been onboarded and connected to SiloGen platform.